5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/AirportItllwm_Sequoia.md

 As it turns out, this fix is also required if you need working iServices in macOS Sonoma.
 The patching principle is exactly the same except that you need to use `MinKernel` version `23.0.0` instead.

+If you don't require iService you don't have to do this – WiFi will work in Sonoma without this patch.

 ## Credits and Thank Yous

 - lifeknife10A who came up with this [workaround](https://github.com/OpenIntelWireless/itlwm/issues/1009#issuecomment-2370919270)